 How does the school know if children need extra help?

-We know when pupils need help:
+We know when pupils need help if:

-- If concerns are raised by parents/carer, teachers or the child - When limited progress is being made - If there is a change in the pupil's behaviour or progress - In liaison with previous settings including pre-school settings and/or external agencies including health visitors, speech and language therapists etc.
+- Concerns are raised by parents/carer, teachers or the child - Limited progress is being made - There is a change in the pupil's behaviour or progress - Liaison with previous settings including pre-school settings and/or external agencies including health visitors, speech and language therapists etc.